ValenciaPattersonGithub/angular-rewrite/DOCS/extraction-prompts/validation.prompt.md

 **You are extracting the full DNA of the component for rehydration in a modern Nx/Angular workspace.**

+## External Context Integration (MANDATORY)
+Follow the instructions and checklist in `DOCS/extraction-prompts/external-context.instructions.md` to ensure all available external context is integrated, referenced, and reported as required.
+All external context files must be collected from the folder specified by `TARGET_CONTEXT_FOLDER` (and any other relevant context folders).

 For each validation rule and error feedback:
 - List every field and its validators with explicit type, value, and code (e.g., `Validators.required`, `Validators.maxLength(64)`).